 They are a combination of tests that provide information about your lower urinary tract (bladder and urethra).
 Urodynamics “draws a picture” of what happens when your bladder fills up and when it empties by measuring volumes and pressures.
 They have become indispensable before any type of surgery for correcting incontinence is decided.

 I have urinary leakage or incontinence.
 Do I need surgery?

 Not every patient with urinary leakage or incontinence needs surgery and there is not a single surgical procedure that fixes all problems of incontinence.
 Your treatment, if surgical, should be individualised.
-More info about urinary incontinence
+More info.

 What is a uterine prolapse?

 Uterine prolapse is the condition in which the uterus or womb falls downward into the vagina and below its normal position in the pelvis.
 It may present with other prolapses, for example: prolapse of the bladder or prolapse of the rectum through the vaginal canal.
-More info about genital prolapse
+More info.

 What are the symptoms of genital prolapse?

 Mild degrees of prolapses may not give symptoms.
 However substantial prolapses may give a sensation of fullness or even a bulge in the vagina, difficulty with passing urine, urinary frequency or pelvic pressure.
 Sometimes is associated with urinary leakage.
 A rectal prolapse may cause pressure in the rectum, constipation or a feeling of incomplete emptying the rectum.
 Any prolapse may have a detrimental effect on your sexual life by interfering with penetration and by lack of vaginal wall tones.
-More info about genital prolapse
+More info.

 What is the treatment for a prolapse?